Lundalogik/move-to-go/README.md

 ## Integration id

 It is required to set integration id for all imported objects.
 The integration id for example used to connect deals to organizations and coworkers are deals.
-When importing LIME Go will try to match imported objects to existing objects by integration id.
+When importing Lime Go will try to match imported objects to existing objects by integration id.

 If an integration id is missing in your import file you can generate one from the row.